Spanish American wars of independence: Role of women

-Women were not simply spectators throughout the Independence Wars of Latin America.
+Women were not simply spectators throughout the Independence Wars of Spanish America.
 Many women took sides on political issues and joined independence movements to participate on many different levels.
 Women could not help but act as caring relatives either as mother, sister, wives or daughters of the men who were fighting.
 Women created political organizations and organized meetings and groups to donate food and supplies to the soldiers.

 Some women supported the wars as spies, informants and combatants.
 Manuela Sáenz was a long term lover of Simón Bolívar and acted as his spy and confidante and was secretary of his archive.
 She saved his life on two occasions, nursed wounded soldiers and has even been believed some historians to have fought in a few battles.
-Sáenz followed Bolívar and his army through the independence wars and became known in Latin America as the "mother of feminism and women's emancipation and equal rights."
+Sáenz followed Bolívar and his army through the independence wars and became known in Hispanic America as the "mother of feminism and women's emancipation and equal rights."

-Bolívar himself was a supporter of women's rights and suffrage in Latin America.
+Bolívar himself was a supporter of women's rights and suffrage in Hispanic America.
 It was Bolívar who allowed for Sáenz to become the great pioneer of women's freedom.
-He wanted to set the women of Latin America free from the oppression and inferiority of what the Spanish regime had established.
+He wanted to set the women of Hispanic America free from the oppression and inferiority of what the Spanish regime had established.
 Bolívar even made Sáenz a Colonel of the Colombian Army due to her heroics which caused controversy because there were no women in the army at the time.
 Another woman who gained prominence in the fight for independence was Juana Azurduy de Padilla, a mixed-race woman who fought for independence in the Río de la Plata region.
 Argentine President Cristina Fernández de Kirchner posthumously promoted her to the rank of general.
+Javiera Carrera was also a significant figure in the Chilean War of Independence, who used her family influence and status to form social groups of women to advocate for independence.
+Carrera sewed the first Chilean flag as a sign of their independence and endured imprisonment multiple times in her life as a result of her great contributions.
+She is seen as one of the main female figures in Chilean Independence.
+Another significant figure in documenting the experiences of women during the Independence Wars was Marquita Sanchez, also known as Madame Mendeville.
+Sanchez recorded many of her experiences during the Argentine Independence War while also recording account of her daily life as a female activist during this period in history.
+She also helped record several events and battles central to the Argentine military and their continued fighting against the Spanish.